Orbit legal

 | Service history | Inspections, service and replacement dates, distance or time at service, shop name, cost and currency if entered, notes, and related maintenance records. |

-| Connected Strava data | Strava athlete identifier, authorized scopes, encrypted access and refresh tokens, token expiry, bike gear details, activity identifier and type, activity date, distance, moving and elapsed time, gear identifier, and assignment state, together with the imported activity data Orbit stores, including the source payload received from Strava, to derive and recalculate maintenance. |
+| Connected Strava data | Strava athlete identifier, authorized scopes, encrypted access and refresh tokens, token expiry, bike gear details, and imported activity fields (activity identifier and type, activity date, distance, moving and elapsed time, gear identifier, and assignment state) used to derive and recalculate maintenance.
+Orbit keeps an individual Strava activity record only briefly; once an assigned ride is a settled part of your maintenance history, Orbit folds its distance and time into a non-identifying per-gear-item, per-day usage total and removes the individual record. |

 | Communications | Notification preferences, maintenance-alert status, email delivery status, marketing choice, unsubscribe status, and messages or support requests you send. |